Courses

 The course provides students with the critical knowledge and skills to analyze the extenalities of economic growth and energy use on a global scale.
 It specifically focuses on the forces behind energy policy and the interests of industrial, financial and political actors internationally.

-Lorenzo Crippa (2019-2022; degree from Essex; University of Strathclyde)
+Lorenzo Crippa (2019-2022; Essex; University of Glasgow)

-Christoph Dworschak (2017-2020; degree from Essex; University of York)
+Christoph Dworschak (2017-2020; Essex; University of York)